Repayable finance of up to £150,000 for charities and social enterprises

 These include: where are subsidies best used, to what extent has the Growth Fund changed behaviours within the social investors and increased the incentives for them to raise this sort of investment in the future, and to what extent has the Growth Fund made social investment more attractive for charities and social enterprises.

-We will work closely with our funding partners, the Big Lottery Fund and Big Society Capital, the programme’s evaluators and our own learning partners to gather rich meaningful data and learning, while ever being mindful of the burden which data collection places on the Social Investors and charities and social enterprises.
+We will work closely with our funding partners, the National Lottery Community Fund and Big Society Capital, the programme’s evaluators and our own learning partners to gather rich meaningful data and learning, while ever being mindful of the burden which data collection places on the Social Investors and charities and social enterprises.

 The Growth Fund portfolio is overseen by the Joint Investment Committee.
 The committee meets every quarter, and delegates decisions between meetings to a Growth Fund management group which comprises representatives from each of the Growth Fund partners.